glindsell/seldon-deployment-manager/README.md

 **2. More tests need to be added**
 Current test is only a basic example to show use of behavioural testing framework.
 [https://onsi.github.io/ginkgo/](https://onsi.github.io/ginkgo/)

+**3. Make timeout configurable**
+Timeout is currently hard coded to 120s while waiting for resource to be available and again for it to be deleted.
+This may not be suitable for all environments.

+**3. Add help flag to binary**
+Add help flag which displays command help and command line arguments.